Getting Started

 Script args:

---name string The name of someone to greet.
+--name str The name of someone to greet.

 Not only is the script now easier to maintain for developers, it's also easier for users to understand!